 Who's "We"?Pluralis maiestatis, the majestic plural, the editorial 'we'--call it whatever you want, but we maintain our own first-person-plural identity.
 It's what we do.
 If you really insist, though, check the about page.

 Why's it called "escarp"?escarp is a shortened form of the word "escarpment."
 In the most specific, escarp is an homage to the Caprock Escarpment, a landform we are rather fond of.

 What's the "million seconds ago" stuff?Ah, yes.
 We knew this would cause trouble.
-Because of our close association with geography, we've decided to express the age of our submissions in millions of seconds, rather than millions of years.
+Because escarpments expose eons of strata, we decided to express the age of our submissions in millions of seconds.
 Indulge us.